manwar/python-guide/unit-testing.md

 ## FizzBuzz Example
 ***

 Let us apply what we learnt so far in the `FizzBuzz` example.
-First We will create file named `test_fizzbuzz.py`
+First we will create file named `test_fizzbuzz.py`

     # production code